 Detailed preparation is particularly useful for larger projects in order to plan the schedules and implementation of audits at supplier locations.
 The planning also includes the interfaces to your suppliers, including the involvement of your internal auditors.

-The DQS global network of auditors and experts along the entire supplier life cycle is used to conduct the audit.
+DQS' global network of auditors and experts along the entire supplier life cycle is used to conduct the audit.
 Our big plus for you: In addition to their technical and industry-specific competencies, our local auditors are also familiar with your culture and language.

 After the audit, we present the results to you in detail in a personal meeting.
 These results are also recorded in a meaningful audit report including recommendations for action.

 For these reasons, the costs for a supplier audit cannot be given as a lump sum.
 Please contact us: We will be happy to work out an individual quote for your company.

 - Meaningful audit reports include recommendations for action

 - Personal, smooth support from our specialists - regionally, nationally and internationally